19Mega/Cryptocurrency_manager/readme.md

 This is a console program designed to keep track of your cryptocurrency purchases and profits.
-It creates JSON files that act as mini databases to register all the movements.

-Other Information
 The program uses the CoinGecko API to retrieve the current value of the cryptocurrencies.
 However, the purchase values are entered manually.